 - Attend Resume Clinics and workshops throughout the year.
 Visit the events calendar for more information.

-- See Moving On for more resume tips.
+- See the Career and Internship Guide for more resume tips.

 The cover letter is a common business letter that accompanies your resume.
 It states your relevant experience and summarizes your top strengths and accomplishments.

 Your cover letter also addresses why you are a good fit for the position and organization.
 Effective cover letters are tailored for the particular job and organization to which you are applying.

 Taking the time to personalize your cover letter demonstrates to the employer a level of enthusiasm and interest in their position, and could help you stand out more as a candidate.

 - Application Letter - Used to apply for an open position within an organization, which includes pertinent details about your qualifications and requests an interview